usnistgov/trec-browser/README.md

 # Metadata Browser of the Text Retrieval Conference

 This repository contains the resources of the TREC metadata browser available at [https://pages.nist.gov/trec-browser](https://pages.nist.gov/trec-browser) and the source code of the REST API server that can be used for principled queries and systematic access to the metadata of TREC (this repository also contains a [notebook](./api/demo.ipynb) that demonstrates and documents the use of the API).

-The underlying database containing the metadata can be obtained from the TREC program managers (see instructions below).
+:warning: **Note for the reviewers**: The database will be available under an academic, non-commercial license.
+During the reviewing phase, we share the database confidentially with the help of an anonymized link.
+Details can be found in the submitted paper draft.
+If this repository should receive any updates or new commits, we refer the reviewers to [v0.1.0](https://github.com/usnistgov/trec-browser/releases/tag/v0.1.0) that corresponds to the project status at submission time.

 ## Overview